Third Grade Curriculum Overview

-In third grade, students build on foundational mathematical concepts through the Singapore Math curriculum, additional supplements, and manipulatives.
+In 3rd grade, students build on the foundational mathematical concepts of the Singapore Math curriculum by engaging new and additional supplements and manipulatives.
 Students develop an understanding of place value, learn how to round and estimate, connect real life to math equations using money, time, and measurement, build foundational knowledge of basic multiplication, division, and fractions, and explore the concepts of geometry and graphing.

 - Count, write, and read numbers to 10,000

 - Adding numbers up to 10,000 with or without regrouping

 - Subtracting numbers up to 10,000 with or without regrouping

 - Bar models, addition, and subtraction can be used to solve 2-step word problems

 - 2, 3, 4, 5, and 10 times tables

 - Multiplication Tables of 6, 7, 8, and 9

 - Mental multiplication